 "Do we get to choose our own music?"

-All of our films are produced with licensed music.
+All of our wedding videos are produced with licensed music.
 We choose from various classical and cinematic scores by a number of highly talented artists and musicians.
 The soundtrack used is an essential piece to carry the film and sometimes that process of selection can take days to find one that fits just right.
-We’ve selected the songs for all of our couples and ask that you trust our judgement and allow us to make the best creative decisions that will make the biggest impact on your overall film.
+We’ve selected the songs for all of our couples and ask that you trust our judgement and allow us to make the best creative decisions that will make the biggest impact on your overall wedding video.
 We want your video to be timeless and music can be the first thing that dates a film.

 "I get anxiety over the thought of being on camera, help!"

 It may sound strange but I know exactly what you feel like, being on camera can be intimidating or a source of anxiety for many (myself included) which is why my approach is the way it is.
 You won’t see me carrying large cameras around, big microphones, excessive tripods or even doing much directing at all.
 I will often appear to be just another guest.
-I want you to simply enjoy your day and after a few moments you won’t even notice I’m there.
+I want you to simply enjoy your wedding day and after a few moments you won’t even notice I’m there.
 Whatever your idea of what a wedding videographer looks like, that’s probably not how I’ll look.

 “Do you offer photography?”